mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

   positioned, that is, examine stacks and what's under forts.
 * Reduce the number of 122mm howitzers to one, which changes how the Russians can set up fields of fire.
-* Add a Hummel to the German line up.
+* Add another Hummel to the German line up.
 Even 2 hummels is only 2:1 odds on a fortification, with no chance of elimination if the fortification is in the woods.
+* Allow barrage or bombardment on hexes without a need for spotting with adjacent unit.
+This would allow the Germans to just bang away on fortfications without throwing away a lot of units.
+* Enforce indirect and direct fire ranging on mortars and howitzers.
+  Specifically, heavy mortars probably should not be allowed direct fire at less then 1/4 range.
+This would be pretty cool, as the Germans could set up "defensible" positions below the hilltop fortifications, and spot for artillery.
+It would further tie up more Russian infantry to defend the hilltop forts instead only blocking lanes.
+* Custom counters could be used for mines and fortifications of lesser strength.
+Mines could range from 1:2, 1:1 and 2:1.
+Fortifiction strength could range from 10 to 50, or use DRMs instead of defense strength.

 ### Winning strategy